 Matthaus, Brehme, Berti, Bianchi and Diaz looking smug, and who can blame them?

 1990/91: Had the World Cup not been held in Italy, might things have remained as they were?
 Probably not, but if there’s a high water-mark for kit design it can be found here.
-Torino had bounced back from relegation two seasons prior, and were rewarded with a contract with ABM, which brought with it a shirt similar to Fiorentina’s but without the micro-patterned branding.
-Torino wore a maroon shirt and white shorts with black socks, and were sponsored by white goods manufacturer Indesit.
+Torino had bounced back from relegation two seasons earlier, and were rewarded with a contract with ABM, who kitted them out in almost the same strip: maroon shirts and white shorts with black socks, sponsored by white goods manufacturer Indesit.
+(Sadly for Fiorentina, ABM were supplying them with purple shorts again.)

 Sampdoria were now supplied by ASICS, but the kit looked very much the same.
 AC Milan had gone over to Adidas but the kit looked very much the same – a rare triumph for Adidas in this context.
 Juventus’s were still with Kappa, but the kit looked very much the same, save for the addition of the coccarda awarded for the previous season's victory in the Coppa Italia.
-The best shirt of the year probably goes to Bologna, away: white with maroon and navy equilateral triangles falling down the front.
+The best shirt of the year was probably Bologna's away iteration: white, with maroon and navy equilateral triangles falling down its front.

 Sampdoria supplied by ASICS, Torino by ABM